Noemidiaz/pands-project/README.md

 ![Iris Flowers](https://live.staticflickr.com/387/18749262238_59870d95bd_n.jpg)

+## About this respository:

 This respository focuses in the analysis of the renowned Fisher's Iris data set as part of the Programming and Scripting module for the Higher Diploma in Data Analytics at ATU.

+content of respository:
+- README File
+- Iris.csv
+- analysis.py
+- summary_variable
+- Plots.png: Histograms, scatter plots and heat map correlation matrix

-## About this respository:
+## Analysis

+Types of iris image
+part of the iris as variables image

 ![partsofiris](https://ars.els-cdn.com/content/image/3-s2.0-B9780128147610000034-f03-01-9780128147610.jpg)
 Image by sciencedirect.com

+## Investigating data set using Python

+## Contribute

+You can submit a pull request regarding my code if you discover an error or if It should be updated.

+## Author
+I am Noemi Diaz and I am currently studying  Science in Computing in Data Analytics at [ATU](https://www.atu.ie/).

 ## URL References: